Kleisli/Milly.CrudUI/README.md

 There are several built-in combinations of PropertyEditor and PropertyDisplayer defined by a `type`.
 For some types there are `options` that can or have to be defined.

 The following property types exist.
-For more details, see [Property Types](Documentation/PropertyTypes.md)
+For more details, see the detailed list of [Property Types](Documentation/PropertyTypes.md)
 - `string` (default)
 - `textarea`
 - `number`